fplab/ui-for-pl/src/program-editors.rst

   .. bibliography:: program-editors.bib
     :filter: key == 'ada'

-  It’s also important to note that the Americans with Disabilities Act (ADA) was passed in 1990.
+  The Americans with Disabilities Act (ADA) was passed in 1990.

 **Accessibility research** also appeared around this time.
 Like many HCI topics, it first emerged from the field of **human factors.**